Getting Started

 - Paste an API key directly (stored encrypted with AES-256-GCM encryption)

-The key is encrypted at rest and never displayed in full after saving.
+The credential is encrypted at rest and never displayed in full after saving.

 3. Create Your First Project#

-From the dashboard, click New Project and configure:
+From the dashboard, click New Project and work through the 5-step wizard:

-- Framework — Choose from 15 supported frameworks:
+Stack — Framework, startup command, install command, and runtime version.
+Choose from 15 supported frameworks:

-The framework determines which Docker image, default commands, and agent instructions are used for previews and executions.
+The framework determines which container image, default commands, and agent instructions are used for previews and tasks.

 Open your project to enter the Command Center — the IDE-like workspace.
-Type a prompt in the chat input at the bottom:
+Click Start Task to open the task dialog:

 "Create a landing page with a hero section, features grid, and footer"